upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 ## External PSK Derivation

 An {{RFC9258}} EPSK is made up of the tuple of (Base Key, External Identity, Hash).
 The Base Key is the DER-encoded ASN.1 subjectPublicKeyInfo representation of the BSK public key.
 Zero byte padding MUST NOT be added to the DER-encoded representation of the BSK public key.

-The External Identity is derived from the BSK public key using {{?RFC5869}} with the hash algorithm from the ciphersuite as follows:
+The External Identity is derived from the DER-encoded representation of the BSK public key using {{?RFC5869}} with the SHA-256 hash algorithm [SHA2] as follows:

 ~~~
 epskid = HKDF-Expand(HKDF-Extract(<>, Base Key),